Tell-It-Slant-2022-Square-Web-Graphics

 2-4pm [Hybrid] — Emily Dickinson Poetry Marathon: Grand Finale

 A group reading of all 1,789 poems by Emily Dickinson over the course of 7 sessions.
 For this session, readers must be present on-site, but listeners are welcome both in-person and online.
 We will read from Ralph Franklin’s The Poems of Emily Dickinson: Reading Edition.
-Sign up as a listener or reader by registering for the Festival.
+Stay to the end to enjoy a celebratory slice of coconut cake inspired by Dickinson’s own recipe.
+Sign up as a listener by registering for the Festival, or learn more about signing up as a reader!

 About the Festival: